Jessie Duarte: Political career

 In December 2012, she was elected as Deputy Secretary-General of the ANC during the party's 53rd National Conference held in Mangaung, Free State.
 She was re-elected for a second five-year term at ANC's next national conference in Nasrec, Gauteng in 2017.
 She took over as ANC's acting Secretary-General when the incumbent Ace Magashule was suspended due to his indictment for corruption in May 2021.

 In 2014, Duarte publicly compared Israel's actions in the Gaza Strip and the West Bank to that of Nazi Germany.
 This drew strong rebukes from Jewish groups within South Africa.

 In 2019, she accused the ANC, the majority ruling party in South Africa, of being "racist" and "tribalistic" towards members and voters who are not black Africans.

+In 2020 Jessie Duarte wanted the justice minister to "address" the "influential role" of the chief justice at the Judicial Service Commission as she felt that the independent judiciary had too much power.
+In a letter dated 2 March 2020 she attempted to influence the selection process for a constitutional court judge.
+There is no evidence that her attempts to weaken the judiciary were successful.

 On 7 January 2021, Duarte announced that she would be retiring as deputy secretary-general of the ANC at the party's next conference in 2022.

 She was accused of being tolerant of corruption within government structures, and in April 2021 supported former President Zuma's claims that the Zondo Commission was discredited.
 Evidence given at the commission suggested that Duarte’s ex-husband, John Duarte, was one of the people who appeared in the evidence of money flows from contracts within the scope of the commission's investigation.
 Her son was also accused of receiving money from a company that was awarded government tenders.

 In June 2021, months after a report implicating the Chinese government in using the Uyghur minority for forced labour inside sweat shops in northwest China, Duarte was quoted by China's state news service, Xinhua News Agency, as saying that China was a model for many developing countries to learn from in areas such as poverty eradication, economic growth and development in east China; Duarte believed that the approach upheld by the Chinese Communist Party resonated with the ANC and its principle of Batho Pele or "People First.".